 Those are all excellent and a good interviewer will be able to read between the lines.

 Do not get nasty about your ex-employer.

 If the interviewer pushes you to reveal more, just say, “I’d prefer not to talk badly about them.
 I appreciated the opportunity they gave me but it just didn’t work out.
 If you’d like to call them to inquire about me, please feel free.
-They might not have nice things to say about me but I don’t believe in gossiping of badmouthing other professionals.”
+They might not have nice things to say about me but I don’t believe in gossiping about or badmouthing other professionals.”

 Even if I call this ex-boss of yours and she talks my ear off for an hour about what a terrible person you are, you’re going to come out on top for the way you handled it.

 “You seem to move from business to business a lot, is there any reason for that?”